 3D Scanning Sculpture & Original Works of Art

-We are typically able to 3D scan objects upwards of 30cm.
-Once scanned, objects can be digitally re-scaled to the desired physical output scale.
-We can then either use CNC milling to produce larger physical mould masters, or 3D printing to produce smaller physical mould masters.
+We are typically able to 3D scan objects upwards of 30cm (minimum size).
+Once 3D scanned, an object can be digitally re-scaled to the desired physical output scale.
+They can then either be 3D printed (smaller objects) or CNC milled (for larger physical objects) to create mould masters.

 Post Scan Digital Cleanup – How does it work?

-Once an object has been carefully 3D scanned, the 3D scan data needs to then go through a post-scan cleanup process before it can be used for 3D printing or CNC milling.
-This is what we refer to as ‘Post Scan Digital Cleanup’.
-We import the RAW 3D scan data into various 3D modelling applications, in order to remove any anomalies or errors in the RAW 3D scan data, and iron out any slight imperfections in the 3D polygon mesh.
+Once an object has been carefully 3D scanned, the RAW 3D scan data needs to go through a digital hand cleanup process using specialist 3D mastering software, before it can be used for 3D printing or CNC milling.
+This is what we refer to as ‘Post Scan 3D Digital Cleanup’.
+We import the RAW 3D scan data into various 3D modelling applications, in order to remove any anomalies or errors in the RAW 3D scan data, ironing out any slight imperfections in the digital 3D polygon mesh.

-Consider that 3D scanners capture surface information, and are ‘Line of Sight Technology Devices’.
-This means they digitally acquire physical objects using optical capture, for which there are various technologies available (White Light, Photogrammetry, Lidar/Laser and variants).
+Consider that 3D scanning technologies typically capture surface information, and are ‘Line of Sight Technology Devices’.
+This means they digitally acquire physical objects using optical capture, for which there are various technologies used (white light, photogrammetry, laser and other variants).

-Of course, light travels in a straight line, hence certain physical objects can prove difficult to scan where line of sight is restricted (cavities, holes, restricted areas).
-In these situations it is usually necessary to carry out alterations to the digital 3D mesh, using specialist post scan 3D software.
+Of course, light travels in a straight line, hence certain physical objects can prove difficult to scan where the line of sight is restricted (cavities, holes, restricted areas).
+In these situations it is usually necessary to carry out additional alterations to the digital 3D mesh using specialist post scan 3D software.